bonni208/Business_Ethics/Business_Ethics.md

 Fast forward to today.
 I teach as a professor of business and management at Vanguard.
 I'm also dean of teaching and learning, which gives  me opportunities to collaborate with other faculty to improve all of our teaching and support efforts that allow students to thrive in their learning.
 My passion is in continually becoming more effective facilitating learning for students.
 I’m also fortunate to get to coach faculty in my dean role.

-Since June of 2014, I have been airing weekly podcast episodes of Teaching in Higher Ed.
+Since June of 2014, I have been airing weekly podcast episodes of [Teaching in Higher Ed](https://teachinginhighered.com).
 I started podcasting upon the urging of my husband, Dave, who I had met while earning my MA degree in Organizational Leadership.
 He had started the [Coaching for Leaders](https://coachingforleaders.com) podcast three years prior to his nudging for me to launch one.
 Given how much I enjoy talking about teaching and learning, I'm grateful for the ways in which those hundreds of conversations have shaped me all these years.

 I've been married to Dave since April of 2005.
 It took us many years and lots of medical interventions, but our two kids came into the world and have been surprising and delighting us ever since.
 One of my favorite things about being a parent is how infectious our son's and daughter's collective curiosity can be.

+### More about me can be found online

 If you would like to learn more about me, I have a fairly active presence online, including: